milesperry81/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 - Some example models used by AutoML are: LightGMB, XGBoostClassifier, SGD, RandomForest, ExtremeRandomTrees, Voting Ensemble and Stack Ensemble.

 - The best model geneated by AutoML was a Voting Ensemble model.
-The parameters were: min_samples_leaf=0.06157894736842105,                                                                                           min_samples_split=0.10368421052631578, min_weight_fraction_leaf=0.0, n_estimators=50,
+The hyperparameters were: min_samples_leaf=0.06157894736842105,                                                                                           min_samples_split=0.10368421052631578, min_weight_fraction_leaf=0.0, n_estimators=50,